trustification/exhort-javascript-api/README.md

 ###### Usage
 A New setting is introduced - `EXHORT_PYTHON_INSTALL_BEST_EFFORTS` (as both env variable/key in `options` object)
 1. `EXHORT_PYTHON_INSTALL_BEST_EFFORTS`="false" - install requirements.txt while respecting declared versions for all packages.
-2. `EXHORT_PYTHON_INSTALL_BEST_EFFORTS`="true" - install all packages from requirements.txt, not respecting the declared version, but trying to install a version tailored for the used python version, when using this setting,you must set setting `MATCH_MANIFEST_VERSIONS`="false"
+2. `EXHORT_PYTHON_INSTALL_BEST_EFFORTS`="true" - install all packages from requirements.txt, not respecting the declared version, but trying to install a version tailored for the used python version.
+When using this setting, you must set setting `MATCH_MANIFEST_VERSIONS` to 'false'.

 ##### Using `pipdeptree`
-By Default, The API algorithm will use native commands of PIP installer as data source to build the dependency tree.
+By default, The API algorithm will use native commands of PIP installer as data source to build the dependency tree.
-It's also possible, to use lightweight Python PIP utility [pipdeptree](https://pypi.org/project/pipdeptree/) as data source instead, in order to activate this, Need to set environment variable/option - `EXHORT_PIP_USE_DEP_TREE` to true.
+It's also possible to use the lightweight Python PIP utility [pipdeptree](https://pypi.org/project/pipdeptree/) as data source instead.
+In order to activate this, you need to set the environment variable/option `EXHORT_PIP_USE_DEP_TREE` to 'true'.

+#### Toggle Red Hat Trusted Content recommendations
+Both the HTML-based report and JSON response will by default contain recommendations for migrating to Red Hat-based Trusted Content repositories.
+This feature can be disabled by setting `EXHORT_RECOMMENDATIONS_ENABLED` to 'false' via environment variables or options.

 <!-- Badge links -->
 [0]: https://img.shields.io/github/v/release/trustification/exhort-javascript-api?color=green&label=latest